Dnieper reservoir cascade

 As with any dam, the water reservoirs of the Dnieper in Ukraine pose a significant threat of a large-scale, human-made disaster if their dams fail.
 Those concerns were raised in particular in connection with the 2009 Sayano–Shushenskaya Dam disaster.
+Concerns had yet again been raised regarding an air attack of the Kakhovka Dam on 11 July 2022.
+The Kakhovka Dam would later fail in the result of an explosion that occurred on 6 June 2023.
+Flooding will impact downstream communities such as Kherson and will have devastating consequences to communities on the bank of the Dnipro River south of Nova Kakhovka.

 To combat uncontrolled flooding, the National Academy of Sciences of Ukraine had developed a program of flooding forecasting; however, as of 2012, the Government of Ukraine refused to adopt it.